 Once you’ve finished your statements, then the only thing left to do is to see how she responds.
 If she is a good friend, then her response may surprise you.

-The best scenario would be that if she apologizes for her lack of thoughtfulness and then works to improve herself in the future.
+The best scenario would be if she apologizes for her lack of thoughtfulness and then works to improve herself in the future.
 She may explain why she forgot.

 Be prepared to respond graciously and accept her reasons if she’s willing to give you a reasonable reply.

 Her other response could be to dismiss what you’ve said or respond in anger.
 This isn’t the outcome that you want but it will give you some closure.

 No one would respond to their best friend forgetting their birthday easily.
 Some people might not mention it but the hurt is still going to be present.
 You’ve taken the time to speak honestly and while that may hurt, her causing further pain is not reasonable.

 Enjoy Your Closure

-Regardless of the conversation ends well or badly, you will have a reason for why she forgot your birthday.
+Regardless of whether the conversation ends well or badly, you will have a reason for why she forgot your birthday.
 She either had a good reason or didn’t have one.
 Also, she’ll respond to you positively or negatively.